Faster Recovery and the Carbohydrate Window

+Also known as the metabolic window, the carbohydrate window plays a strategic role in your training.
 Have you ever wondered why it’s so hard to get out the door some days for a workout, or why your workout often results in a depleted slog?
 Many runners attribute their lack of motivation or desire to being weak-willed.
 Others simply accept a plethora of unfulfilling runs and workouts as inevitable.
 Poor training days, however, are often linked to poor eating days.
-Feeling good on tomorrow’s run hinges, to a large degree, on feeding the carbohydrate window, what you eat and drink following your previous workout.
-The key to a speedy recovery is to provide your body with the fluids, carbohydrates and protein after the exercise workout.
+Feeling good on tomorrow’s run hinges, to a large degree, on feeding the carbohydrate window.
+What will you eat following your endurance workout?
+The key to a speedy recovery is to provide your body with necessary fluids, carbohydrates and protein after the exercise workout.
 And the sooner you eat and drink, the better.

 The Recovery Process